-In response to the Remote Start or the control detects the loss of S1 voltage (PTC option installed), the control lights the Remote Start indicator and initiates the starting sequence as shown in Figure 3-3.
+In response to the Remote Start, the control lights the Remote Start indicator and initiates the starting sequence as shown in Figure 3-3.

-When the switch is in the Auto position, the control will complete the time delay to start.
+When the switch is in the Auto position, the control will complete the Time Delay To Start function.